U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: Literature Review

-Finally, a large body of work has also revealed that the accuracy of the forecasting results could also be affected by spatial attributes (e.g., origin, destination), temporal attributes (e.g., the hour of the day, the day of the week) and weather (e.g., temperature, wind speed, probability of precipitation) \cite{e-bike-demand-Zurich, e-bike-demand-Ningbo, bike-demand-Seoul, bike-demand-Wenling, bike-demand-Zhejiang}, so these journey attributes have also been included in the machine learning-based method we adopted in the work reported here.
-Please note, in this section, we only introduced several machine learning algorithms or models in detail and refer interested readers to \autoref{table: demand review} for more details of the works \cite{e-bike-demand-Zurich, e-bike-demand-Ningbo, e-scooter-demand-Bangkok, e-scooter-demand-Calgary, bike-demand-Wenling, bike-demand-Zhejiang, bike-demand-Seoul, bike-demand-Jersey}.
+Finally, extensive research has highlighted that prediction accuracy can be affected by various journey attributes, including spatial attributes (e.g., origin and destination), temporal attributes (e.g., hour of the day and day of the week), and weather conditions (e.g., temperature and wind speed) \cite{Guidon2019, Zhou2022, Lee2022, Xiao2020, Luo2021}.
+Consequently, these journey attributes have also been included in the \ac{ml}-based method used in this study.